jaspersong/Project_CS-4500/report/doc.md

 - Integrated 4500ne's sorer into the project
 - Created hooks to receive put, get, reply, and wait and get message types
 - Fixed memory leaks found within the test suites
-- Implemented fromArray API functions within the DataFrame class
+- Implemented from_array API functions within the DataFrame class
 - Created a trivial application that run standalone.

 ### Technical Debt and TODOs